mbar0075/Game-AI-Drained-Game-Jam-2022/README.md

 ## "Drained" wins the 2022 Game Jam
+>" **The theme of the game jam was mental health, and the winning game was called "Drained"**.
+>
+>The game jam was a competition where teams of students worked to create a game from scratch in just 42 hours.
+It was an intense and exciting event that allowed participants to put their skills to the test and push the boundaries of their creativity.
+The teams were given free rein to create whatever kind of game they wanted, as long as it related to the theme of mental health. "
+>
+>
 > " "Drained" was developed by a mixed team of eight students from different departments.
 The game tackled the issue of mental exhaustion and fatigue, and the judges praised it for its engaging gameplay and thought-provoking message.
 >
 > In "Drained", players take on the role of a character struggling with mental exhaustion and fatigue.
 The game uses a unique mechanic where players must carefully manage their mental energy to survive.
 As the game progresses, players must make difficult decisions that will impact their character's mental state.